-A rare autosomal dominant inherited disorder characterised by a partial deficiency of porphobilinogen deaminase, which leads to the accumulation of porphyrin precursors in the body.
+Acute intermittent porphyria (AIP) is a rare autosomal dominant inherited disorder characterised by a partial deficiency of porphobilinogen deaminase, which leads to the accumulation of porphyrin precursors and porphyrins in the body.

-Most patients remain asymptomatic, but symptoms can be triggered by use of certain drugs or alteration of nutritional status.
+Most individuals remain asymptomatic, but symptoms can be triggered by use of certain drugs, steroid hormones, or alteration of nutritional status.

 The most common presenting features include pain in the abdomen, extremities, back, and chest; tachycardia; hypertension; nausea and vomiting; constipation; and peripheral motor neuropathy.